What is trauma?

 In counselling or psychotherapy the primary focus is on establishing a sense of safety.

-It can take a while until it begins to feel like the right time to begin talking about what may have happened to you.
+It can take a while for it to feel like the right time to begin talking about what may have happened to you.
 This is very normal.

 An overall goal will be to find ways of helping you to integrate any traumatic experiences into your life so you can eventually learn to 'live around' your trauma, not completely eradicate it from your memory.